 In recent years, a body of literature on the relative merits of targeting the price level versus targeting the inflation rate has emerged.
 The traditional view is that price-level targeting would reduce the costs arising from uncertainty about the long-run price level but that the need to restore the price level to its target path following shocks would lead to greater output variability than under inflation targeting.
-In contrast, recent studies suggest that price-level targeting would change inflation variability and improve economic welfare.11 Barnett and Engineer review this literature to evaluate the validity of the arguments in favour of price-level targeting.
+In contrast, recent studies suggest that price-level targeting would change inflation expectations in ways that would reduce inflation variability and improve economic welfare.10 Barnett and Engineer review this literature to evaluate the validity of the arguments in favour of price-level targeting.

-The authors define price-level targeting as the polar case where the central bank sets a target path for the price level and any shock that pushes the price level away from its target path is completely reversed in the long run.12 Thus, in their definition, price-level targeting means that there is no long-run drift in the price level away from its target path.13 Barnett and Engineer define inflation targeting as a regime in which the central bank has a target for the inflation rate (ex ante), but there can be price-level drift in the long run.
-Their definition of inflation targeting encompasses a hybrid
+The authors define price-level targeting as the polar case where the central bank sets a target path for the price level, and any shock that pushes the price level away from its target path is completely reversed in the long run.11 Thus, in their definition, price-level targeting means that there is no long-run drift in the price level away from its target path.12 Barnett and Engineer define inflation targeting as a regime in which the central bank has a target for the inflation rate (ex ante), but there can be price-level drift in the long run.
+Their definition of inflation targeting encompasses a hybrid policy in which there is a partial reversal of the price-level effects of shocks.